 89. How do you deal with stress and anxiety?
 Do you deal with it well or badly?

 90. Are possessions good or bad?
-Where’s the line between too little or too much?
+Where’s the line between too little and too much?

 91. Would you live ninety days of happiness or ninety years of sadness?